timrourke/timrourke.github.io/README.md

 #Tim Rourke's General Assembly Portfolio

 Welcome to my General Assembly student portfolio.
-This project represents a collection of work produced while studying in [General Assembly's](http://generalassemb.ly/Chicago) 2nd Web Development Intensive cohort.
+This project represents a collection of work produced while studying in [General Assembly's](http://generalassemb.ly/) 2nd-ever Web Development Intensive cohort in Chicago.

 ##See Also